The Legendrian knot complement problem

+First, one observes that one can put the whole Legendrian link $L$ together with the Legendrian unknot $U$ on the pages of an abstract open book for $(S^3,\xi_{st})$.
+The rough idea is to choose a fine enough $CW$-decomposition of $S^3$ such that the $1$-skeleton is a Legendrian graph containing the Legendrian link.
+Then the positive and the negative transverse push-off of this Legendrian graph represents the binding of the open book.
+A page is given by a surface bounded by the transverse push-offs and containing the $1$-skeleton.
+Consequently, this open book decomposition contains $L$ in its pages (for details see for example~\cite[Section~2.3]{A}).

-For this, one observes that one can put the whole Legendrian link $L$ together with the Legendrian unknot $U$ on the pages of an abstract open book for $(S^3,\xi_{st})$ (see for example \cite[Proof of Theorem~5.5]{A}).
-A part of this abstract open book is shown in Figure~\ref{fig:rolfsenopenbook}.
-The page is pictured in gray and a part of the monodromy is described as a right handed Dehn twist along the blue curve.
+The method in~\cite{A} is very effective to construct an open book of $(S^3,\xi_{st})$ with a given Legendrian link on its pages.
+In the proof of Theorem~5.5 and Lemma~5.8. in~\cite{A} an open book for $(S^3,\xist)$ with the Legendrian knot $L$ together with the Legendrian unknot $U$ on its page is explicitly constructed.
+Here we are only interested in contact manifolds up to contactomorphism (rather than isotopy), therefore, it is enough to consider abstract open books (instead of embedded open books).
+A part of the open book (seen as an abstract open book) constructed in~\cite[Proof of Theorem~5.5 and Lemma~5.8.]{A} is shown in Figure~\ref{fig:rolfsenopenbook}.
+The page is pictured in gray and a part of the monodromy is described as a right-handed Dehn twist along the blue curve.